mikeott/backup-xampp-databases/README.md

 A one click solution to make backups of your local XAMPP databases.

 ## Overview
 This script exports all local XAMPP databases and saves them to a directory of your choice.
-For optimal performance, it is recommended that the backup destination is part of an existing scheduled backup routine and, if possible, located on a different physical drive.
+For optimal peace-of-mind, it is recommended that the backup destination is part of an existing scheduled backup routine and, if possible, located on a different physical drive.
 Alternatively, the destination should be any directory that is automatically backed up to the cloud.

 ## Configuration
 If you are familiar with PHP, the configuration should be straightforward.
 Below are the key variables to customise for your setup.